Marwan465/MultiCloudDevOpsProject/README.md

     - Or allow jenkins default port  `firewall-cmd  --add-port=8080/tcp --permanent`
     - Then reload your firewall to apply the changes  `firewall-cmd --reload`
     - Check your new changes `firewall-cmd --list-all`
+    - start jenkins `systemctl enable --now Jenkins`
+   > The enable subcommand doesn't start a service, it only marks it to start automatically at boot.
+To enable and start a service at the same time, use the --now option
+    - unlock jenkins `cat /var/lib/jenkins/secrets/initialAdminPassword` copy the password and used in jenkins web interface next step
+  - on your browser
+     - navigate to your_host_that_jenkins_is_installed:8080 to open jenkins web interface and use the password you copied from the previous step
+     - install recommended plugins and then create an admin user
   ### Download required plugins
   ### Configuring credentials
   ### Jenkins shared library